-Xpulse 200T launch has been announced for early next year.
+Xpulse 200T launch was announced for early part of this year.
 Let us give you a quick overview of the motorcycle in this story…

 Remember Hero’s outrageous showcase of unachievable products at the Auto Expo 2014 (and 2016)?
-At this EICMA, they displayed a variety of motorcycles and scooters – just that they have become a lot more cautious and sensible in how they portray their brand now.
+At the last EICMA, they displayed a variety of motorcycles and scooters – but, of late, they have become a lot more cautious and sensible in how they portray their brand.
 As a part of the package were very achievable motorcycles – Xpulse 200 adventure and the new Xpulse 200T tourer, apart from some concept designs based on the same platform.

-We have already discussed Xpulse a lot and let us, in this story, talk about the Xpulse 200T in quick pointers…
+We have already discussed Xpulse a lot and let us, in this story, talk about its sibling Xpulse 200T, which sprung out of nowhere, in quick pointers…

 What is Xpulse 200T?

 200T is the tourer version of Xpulse which focuses more on the long distance riding comfort.
-It has a different and comfortable posture and loading capability with its large luggage plate.
+It has a different and relatively comfortable ergonomics along with loading capability with its large luggage plate.

 Is it a Concept?